Gazans rally near Israel border in blockade-busting campaign

-GAZA CITY, Gaza Strip (AP) — Hundreds of Gaza residents are gathering near the border with Israel for a seventh weekly protest aimed at shaking off a decade-old blockade of their territory.
+GAZA CITY, Gaza Strip (AP) — Gaza activists burned tires near the sealed border with Israel on Friday in a seventh weekly protest aimed at shaking off a decade-old blockade of their territory.
+Israeli soldiers fired tear gas volleys from the other side of the border fence.

-Friday’s protest comes just three days ahead of what the Hamas leader of Gaza says will be a march by tens of thousands who could burst through the border fence into Israel.
-Yehiyeh Sinwar has said Monday’s crowd will be unarmed and peaceful, but also compared it to a “starving tiger.”
+The protest came just three days ahead of what the leader of Gaza’s ruling Hamas group has said will be a march by tens of thousands who could burst through the border fence into Israel.
+The crowd on Monday will be unarmed and peaceful, but like a “starving tiger” in pent-up anger and unpredictability, Yehiyeh Sinwar told foreign reporters Thursday.

-The Hamas-led demonstrations, fueled by despair in Gaza, are part of a campaign to break the blockade imposed by Israel and Egypt after the Hamas takeover of Gaza in 2007.
+Israel has warned that it will prevent any border breach.
+It has stuck to its open-fire policies, such as targeting “main instigators” and those approaching the fence, despite growing international criticism.
+Israel says it has a right to defend its border and has accused Hamas of using the protests as a cover for attacking the border.
+Rights group say the use of potentially lethal force against unarmed protesters is unlawful.

-Israel says it will prevent any border breach.
-Forty protesters were killed and more than 1,700 wounded by Israeli troops since late March.
+Since the Hamas-led marches began in late March, 40 Palestinian protests have been killed and more than 1,700 wounded by Israel army fire.
+The protests, driven by despair among Gaza’s 2 million people, are part of a campaign to break the blockade imposed by Israel and Egypt after the Islamic militant Hamas overran Gaza in 2007.

 Most Read Nation & World Stories